confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 Insert a new row into a stream (insertInto())<a name="insert-into"></a>
 -----------------------------------------------------------------------

-Client apps can insert new rows of data into existing ksqlDB streams via the `insertInto()` method.
+Client apps can insert new rows of data into existing ksqlDB streams by using the `insertInto()` method.

 ```java
 public interface Client {